 |The self-leveling formula makes it easy to apply without brush marks.

 Easy Soap & Water Clean-Up.

 A slight amber tone adds warmth to woods but doesn’t discolor light woods as much as oil-based.

 Outstanding wear and durability

 First off, I’ve recommended ZAR products before, they truly are the best for wood stains and clear finishes.
 Their Oil-Modified Urethane is the best of both worlds when it comes to polyurethanes.
-Fast dry time, low-odor, and easy clean up were enough to sell me on it, but those aren’t even the best thing about this stuff.
+Fast dry time, low odor, and easy cleanup were enough to sell me on it, but those aren’t even the best things about this stuff.

 It’s incredibly easy to apply without brush marks or bubbles popping up.
 I don’t even recommend thinning it before application as I will be for the oil-based poly!
-Definitely check it out, it solves pretty much every problem there is with both other types of poly.
+Check it out, it solves pretty much every problem there is with both other types of poly.